gvsurenderreddy/nightfall/README.md

 Random Trivia
 -------------

 On hyperboria it's common knowledge only to peer with trusted friends.
-The name is a reference to one night stands, a trust relationship of people hardly knowing each other for the sole purpose of not being alone.
+The name nightfall is a reference to one night stands, a trust relationship between people hardly knowing each other for the sole purpose of not being alone.

 The port number 7473 is RISE typed into a cellphone.